Lakshmi150/interview-questions-mock/README.md

 - **Define multi cluster architecutre**
   -
 - **Explain contanirization**
-  - Containerization is a method of packaging software applications along with their dependencies into standardized units called containers.
-    These containers can run consistently across different environments, making it easier to develop, deploy, and manage applications.
+  - Docker is a containerization platform that provides easy way to containerize your applications, which means, using Docker you can build container images, run the images to create containers and also push these containers to container regestries such as DockerHub, Quay.io and so on.
 - **explain ansible**
   - Ansible is an open-source automation tool used for configuration management, application deployment, and task automation.
 It simplifies IT operations by allowing users to define infrastructure as code using YAML-based playbooks, which describe desired configurations and tasks.